jhrcook/100DaysOfSwift/README.md

 **Day 90 - September 17, 2019:** I finished the explanation for Leo about how I implemented the editing row feature for the general plant information table view.
 This was a good way for me to review my own code.

 **Day 91 - September 18, 2019:** I am back to [*Hacking with Swift*](https://www.hackingwithswift.com/read) after some time away, picking up where I left off with Project 32, ["Swift Searcher."](https://www.hackingwithswift.com/read/32/overview) We started the app by making a standard table view.
 However, we set the cells to be self-adjusting to fit the entire text for the cell's label.
 We all used `NSAttributedStrings` to make the cell titles look better.

+**Day 92 - September 19, 2019:** I attended my second Learn Swift Boston meetup tonight.
+The theme was "Zero to App" so we built an app that shows the decibel level reading from the microphone.
+I learned a lot of useful iOS information, but some of the most valuable lessons were learnt from watching Zev and Sean code in real time.